Striated grasswren: Description

 The striated grasswren is one of 13 species in the genus Amytornis, commonly known as the grasswrens, found only in arid and semi-arid areas of Australia.
 All are small cryptic birds with long, usually cocked-tails, characterised by diagnostic distinctive interscapular gap in the feathering, an enlarged auditory bulla (tympanic chambers) and ten rectrices.

 The striated grasswren is a slim, long-tailed grasswren with a slender pointed bill.
 The plumage is highly variable across its range, suited to local soil and rock colour; birds are slightly sexually dimorphic; females have a brighter rufous flank-patch.
 All populations are soft red-brown above, streaked white; an orange-buff eyebrow and fore-supercilium; white throat; bold black submostachial stripe; and buffish underbody.

 Like other grasswrens they have short rounded wings and are unable to undertake long flights, typically flitting or hopping from perch to perch within vegetation, and run or hop when on the ground in a series of fast jerky movements.
-While closely related to the familiar fairy-wrens (Malurinae) striated grasswrens are larger (17-20g c.f.
-6-16g), and more sombrely coloured, with varyingly prominent white streaking on varying shades of brown, rufous and black plumage.
+While closely related to the familiar fairy-wrens (Malurinae) striated grasswrens are larger (17–20g cf. 6–16g), and more sombrely coloured, with varyingly prominent white streaking on varying shades of brown, rufous and black plumage.

 Striated grasswrens are usually seen as pairs, but sometimes as individuals, and often in small groups of up to five birds, which are unobtrusive, shy, and typically difficult to approach, often first detected by their calls.
 When breeding, birds may be inquisitive of intruders of their territory.